-Whether you’re considering the possibility of starting a business or you have already started a business and are having issues, you will benefit from the checklist I created.
+Whether you’re considering the possibility of starting or you have already started a house cleaning business and are having issues, you will benefit from the checklist I created.
 The questions included on this checklist cover the serious issues of starting and owning a business that you must consider before you jump in or expand.

 Research Before You Build Your Cleaning Business